forestdb/forestdb.org/models/adjectives-qud.md

 Next, we create a prior for the degree threshold θ.
 Since we’re talking about expensive ice cream, θ will be the price cutoff to count as expensive.
 But we want to be able to use expensive to describe anything with a price, so we’ll set the thetaPrior to be uniform over the possible prices in our world.

 We then introduce three new utterances, "expensive", "cheap", or "null".
 The semantics of the expensive utterance checks the relevant item’s price against the price cutoff.
-The "cheap utterance" is true only when it checks the relevant item's price against expensive and if it is not true that it is expensive, than it must be cheap.
+The "cheap utterance" is true only when it checks the relevant item's price against expensive and if it is not true that it is expensive, then it must be cheap.
 The “null utterance” is true everywhere and it is assumed to be less likely than uttering expensive.

 ~~~~
 var icecream = {